telerik/reporting-docs/doc-output/configure-the-export-formats/overview.md

 You can specify device information settings in a variety of ways.
 Firstly, you can specify application-wide settings using the `<Telerik.Reporting>` configuration section.
 For more information about specifying rendering parameters globally, see [extensions Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/extensions-element%}).

 Alternatively, you can specify device information settings per particular report as part of its definition, configuring the [RuntimeSettings](/reporting/api/Telerik.Reporting.Report#Telerik_Reporting_Report_RuntimeSettings) report property.
-Besides setting the export parameters for particular extension it allows hiding it and changing its description when listed to the end-user.
+Besides setting the export parameters for a particular extension it allows hiding it and changing its description when listed to the end-user.
 The property in question can be set up from the report designer tools as well.
-In case of a report book document the settings of the first report in the book get respected.
+In the case of a report book document the settings of the first report in the book get respected.

 When exporting a report programmatically, the respective method takes a [HashTable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.hashtable?view=net-7.0) argument representing the desired export parameters for this particular rendering operation: [RenderReport](/api/Telerik.Reporting.Processing.ReportProcessor#Telerik_Reporting_Processing_ReportProcessor_RenderReport_System_String_Telerik_Reporting_ReportSource_System_Collections_Hashtable_).